Visual Hand Gesture Recognition with Deep Learning: A Comprehensive Review of Methods, Datasets, Challenges and Future Research Directions: Taxonomy of Hand Gesture Recognition Methods

-\item \textbf{Task}: Complementing the application domains, this criterion focuses on the nature of the gestures themselves, specifically their temporal characteristics.
+Complementing the application domains, this criterion focuses on the nature of the gestures themselves, specifically their temporal characteristics.
 Gestures are broadly classified as either \textbf{static} or \textbf{dynamic}, depending on whether they involve a fixed hand posture or a sequence of movements over time.
-Dynamic gestures typically consist of three temporal phases: preparation, core (or nucleus), and retraction~\cite{NVIDIA_GESTURE_R3DCNN_Molchanov}, which reflect the gesture’s evolution from initiation to completion.
-Illustrative examples are provided in Fig.~\ref{fig:temporal_evolution}.
+Dynamic gestures typically consist of three temporal phases: preparation, core (or nucleus), and retraction~\citep{NVIDIA_GESTURE_R3DCNN_Molchanov}, which reflect the gesture's evolution from initiation to completion.
 The recognition of dynamic gestures can be further divided into \textbf{isolated} and \textbf{continuous}, considering only one gesture per data sequence and identifying gestures in a continuous manner, respectively.